LukeAndrewSmith/thesis/Notes/HUMOR_NOTES.md

 # TODO:
+**Bold**: currently working on it
 - Did they directly evaluate the VAE?
 - Understand the overlap_loss better
 - Understand the rollout
     - humor_model.roll_out()
 - Finish reading the run_fitting.py file
 - Speed testing
-    - Try smaller video for test
+    - **Try smaller video for test**
-    - See smaller sequence length
+    - **Try example with much smaller sequence length**
+        - What is the difference between batch size and sequence length?
+        - What batch size should it be?
 - Make notes on the stages
     - **What is stage III initialisation doing and why is it so bad?**
         - Understand how it works better to see why it's bad?